 Chipepo stumbles to his feet and turns to face the voice.
-A small woman steps towards him but Chipepo can’t place her.
+A small woman steps towards him.
 She carries no camera and her accent is not American.
-Her clothes are the same colour as the bark of the great tree and her skin is the smooth mahogany of his box.
-Chipepo’s voice flies in confusion.
+Her clothes are the same colour as the great tree and her skin is the smooth mahogany of his box.

 “I didn’t mean to give you a fright.
 I’m sorry.”
 The woman moves closer.
 Chipepo can smell her now.
 It’s not the clean bright scent of other foreigners but richer than that.
-She smells of the earth after rain.

-“One box,” he says slowly and with difficulty.
+“One box,” he says with difficulty.

 “I like it,” she says slowly.
 “How much?”

-“My river isn’t as mighty as the Zambezi but it’s a good river.”
-The husky voice pauses briefly.
+“Okay.”
+She studies him.
 “Your box – I’ll pay you well.
 It’s a beautiful box.”

 “I’ll pay you $100.”
 Chipepo sucks in his breath.
-His eyes pop wide. “$100,” the woman repeats.
+He lifts his head, his eyes wide. “$100,” the woman repeats.

 “I’ll pay you this because your box is from the Zambezi Valley, our Zambezi.”
 She points towards the sun trapped in the branches of the baobab, then back to the box.
-“I’ll have – in here – in your box”, she strokes the box, “the shadow of the baobab.”
-She hesitates.
-“My grandmother was from Zimbabwe, from this valley.”
-Chipepo stops his breath.
-He stares at the woman.
-“My ancestors are your ancestors,” she adds softly.
-“This tree has known them all.”
+“In here, in your box, is the shadow of the baobab.
+My mother was from Zimbabwe, from this valley.
+My ancestors are your ancestors.”

 The woman hands Chipepo a crisp new note.
 He takes it carefully.

-“Thank you,” he says folding it slowly in half.
+“Thank you,” he says, folding it slowly in half.

-“Travel well,” Chipepo replies.
+“Travel well,” he answers.

-“Did you sell your box, old man?”
+“Did you sell your box?”